-(1) No sooner than 15 days from the date of a public notice, the City Council shall hear the appeal, and render a decision within 45 days.
-The City Council shall consider oral and written testimony from the appellant, his or her agent or attorney, City staff members and other interested parties.
-All such oral testimony, other than attorneys' statements and questions, shall be in accordance with the provisions of § 155.020(F)(8), relating to testimony and evidence before the Commission.
-The City Council shall also study the record of the action on the appeal.
-If postponed, the City Council shall make a decision on the appeal at its next regularly scheduled meeting.
-The City Council, by a majority vote may:
+(1) No sooner than 15 days from the date of public notice, the Council shall hear the appeal, and render a decision within 45 days.
+The Council shall consider oral and written testimony from the appellant, his or her agent or attorney, City staff members and other interested parties.
+All such oral testimony, other than attorneys' statements and questions, shall be in accordance with the provisions of § 155.020(F)(8), relating to testimony and evidence before the Planning Commission.
+The Council shall also study the record of the action on the appeal.
+If postponed, the Council shall make a decision on the appeal at its next regularly scheduled meeting.
+The Council, by a two-thirds vote of all of its members, may:

-- (a) Reverse any order, requirement, decision, or determination of the Commission; - (b) Decide in favor of the appellant; or - (c) Make any change in any order, requirement, decision, or determination of the Commission. - (2) If the City Council fails to decide by a majority vote to uphold the decision of the Commission, then the decision of the Commission shall stand. - (F) Notice of decision.
-The City Clerk/Treasurer, on behalf of the City Council, shall issue a written notice of its decision to all concerned parties.
-The notice shall state the facts of the matter as determined by the City Council, the reasons for its decision, and any conditions applied to the decision. - (G) Judicial review.
-The exclusive remedy for parties dissatisfied with the action of the City Council shall be the filing of a petition for review in the District Court, according to State law.
-(1988 Code, § 9-10-32) (Am.
-Ord.
-2022-06, passed
+- (a) Reverse any order, requirement, decision or determination of the Planning Commission; - (b) Decide in favor of the appellant; or - (c) Make any change in any order, requirement, decision or determination of the Planning Commission. - (2) If the Council fails to so decide by a two-thirds vote of all of its members, or if it decides by a simple majority of those members present to uphold the decision of the Planning Commission, then the decision of the Planning Commission shall stand. - (F) Notice of decision.
+The Council shall issue a written notice of its decision to all concerned parties and to the City Clerk.
+The notice shall state the facts of the matter as determined by the Council, the reasons for its decision, and any conditions applied to the decision. - (G) Judicial review.
+The exclusive remedy for parties dissatisfied with the action of the Council shall be the filing of a petition for review in the district court, according to State law.

-§ 155.022 PLANNING SERVICES DIRECTOR; ENFORCEMENT PROCEDURES; ZONING PERMIT; CERTIFICATE OF ZONING COMPLIANCE.
+§ 155.022 PLANNING OFFICER; ENFORCEMENT PROCEDURES; ZONING PERMIT; CERTIFICATE OF ZONING COMPLIANCE.

-- (A) Office of Planning Services Director established; staff; supervision.
-The staff position of the Director is hereby established for the general and specific administration of this chapter.
-The duties of the Director may be performed directly by the Director or by such staff as may be designated by the Director specifically for the administration of this chapter.
-The Director shall perform all duties under the direction of the Mayor and/or his or her designee. - (B) General duties of the Planning Services Director.
-It shall be the duty of the Director to: - (1) Receive, process, record and administer all requests for approvals and permits as governed by this chapter, except that building permits shall be issued by the State of New Mexico Construction Industries Division after review by the Director. - (2) Advise and recommend to the Planning Commission and the City Council regarding requests for approvals and permits as required by this chapter. - (3) Perform such inspections, observations and analyses of any and all erection, construction, reconstruction, alteration, repair or use of buildings, structures or land within the jurisdiction of the City relating to the regulations and restrictions as set forth in this chapter. - (C) Right of entry of the Planning Services Director.
-The Director or his or her agent is hereby authorized to make such inspections as are necessary to determine satisfactory compliance with this chapter and shall have the authority to enter at reasonable times upon any private or public real property for the purpose of inspecting and investigating conditions relating to the enforcement of this chapter.
+- (A) Office of Planning Officer established; staff; supervision.
+The staff position of Planning Officer is hereby established for the general and specific administration of this chapter.
+The duties of the Planning Officer may be performed directly by the Planning Officer or by such staff as may be designated by the Planning Officer specifically for the administration of this chapter.
+The Planning Officer shall perform all duties under the direction of the Mayor and/or City Manager. - (B) General duties of Planning Officer.
+It shall be the duty of the Planning Officer to: - (1) Receive, process, record and administer all requests for approvals and permits as governed by this chapter, except that building permits shall be issued by the building official after review by the Planning Officer. - (2) Advise and recommend to the Planning Commission and the Council regarding requests for approvals and permits as required by this chapter. - (3) Perform such inspections, observations and analyses of any and all erection, construction, reconstruction, alteration, repair or use of buildings, structures or land within the jurisdiction of the City relating to the regulations and restrictions as set forth in this chapter. - (C) Right of entry of Planning Officer.
+The Planning Officer or his or her agent is hereby authorized to make such inspections as are necessary to determine satisfactory compliance with this chapter and shall have the authority to enter at reasonable times upon any private or public real property for the purpose of inspecting and investigating conditions relating to the enforcement of this chapter.